oracle/db-sharding/oke-based-sharding-deployment/README.md

 * export ANSIBLE_HOST_KEY_CHECKING=False  # Do not change it.

 ### Understand OKE deployment for Oracle Sharding on OCI using Ansible playbook
-Before executing the playbook, it is important to understand the anisble playbook.
+Before executing the playbook, it is important to understand the ansible playbook.
 This playbook executes following operations

 * Create and configure VCN
 * Launch OKE cluster.
 OKE cluster contains 3 worker node